daytonaio/content/definitions/20240819_definition_devfile.md

 ---
-title: 'Devfile'
+title: "Devfile"
 description:
-  'A Devfile is a YAML-based configuration file used to define and describe the components, tools, and settings required for a specific development environment.
+  "A Devfile is a YAML-based configuration file used to define and describe the components, tools, and settings required for a specific development environment.
 It serves as a standardized and portable definition for developers, allowing them to easily set up and share their development configurations across different IDEs, editors, and container platforms.
-  Devfiles enhance the portability and replicability of development environments, making it easier for developers to quickly spin up a consistent development environment tailored to their project requirements.'
+  Devfiles enhance the portability and replicability of development environments, making it easier for developers to quickly spin up a consistent development environment tailored to their project requirements."
 ---

 # Devfile